chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 ---
 layout: page
 title: Where is the World for Quebec?
-description: an investigation of the local and the global for mid-century Quebec's independence movement
+description: tracking claims to globality in leftist magazines published in 1960s and 70s-Montreal
 img: assets/img/12.jpg
 importance: 1
 category: work
 related_publications: true
 ---

-I argue that claims to the global shifted to become claims for the local exactly when Quebec’s independence movement lost political momentum.

-In this project, we compiled, counted, and characterized claims to globality across texts published in leftist magazines published from the mid-1960s to the mid-1970s, including Parti Pris, Cité Libre, and Québec-presse.
+We compiled, counted, characterized, and visualized claims to globality across texts published in leftist magazines published from the mid-1960s to the mid-1970s, including _Parti Pris_, _Cité Libre_, and _Québec-presse_.
 We prototyped the project on 40 magazine issues, iteratively experimenting with named entity recognition and topic modeling.
-We argue that claims to the global shifted to become claims for the local exactly when Quebec’s independence movement lost political momentum.

 ## Introduction and Questions